 In very informal English and in songs going to is often pronounced as gonna.

-Will or Be going to? - Talking about the Future
+Will or Be going to? - Summary Grammar Rules

 We usually use will when: